 Carnegie Hall classes

 LEWISBURG, W.Va. -- Carnegie Hall is accepting teaching proposals for the 21st annual Kids' College.
 Artists in Greenbrier Valley who enjoy teaching are invited to share their passion and expertise with children from kindergarten through seventh grade.Kids' College will take place from 9 a.m. to 4 p.m.
 July 8-12 and 15-19.
 Teachers will be paid.Two sessions are offered each day during the two-week Kids' College semester.
 Students pick a curriculum of three one-hour morning classes or two 80-minute classes in the afternoon.

 New ideas for classes, as well as proposals for classes that have been popular in the past are accepted.
 Anyone interested in teaching must submit a proposal, along with a very short biographical statement, to Carnegie Hall by Jan.
-11. Forms are available at www.carnegiehallwv.com/kidscollege/index.php.
+11. Forms are available at www.carnegiehallwv.com/kidscollege/index.php

 , faxed to 304-645-5228 or mailed to Carnegie Hall, 105 Church St., Lewisburg, WV 24901.
 Contact Carnegie Hall education director Leah Trent for more information at 304-645-7917, or firstname.lastname@example.org

 2013 Tamarack calendar